francescobraicovich/simple-rl-worlds/docs/06_usage_guide.md

 -   `batch_size`: Minibatch size for PPO training.
 -   `n_epochs`: Number of epochs when optimizing the PPO surrogate loss.
 -   `policy_type`: The type of policy network for PPO (e.g., `"CnnPolicy"` for image-based environments, `"MlpPolicy"` for vector-based environments).
+-   `action_repetition_k`: (integer, default: 1) If PPO is enabled and this value is > 1, the PPO agent's chosen action is repeated for `k` consecutive steps in the environment.
+Rewards are accumulated over these steps, and the state after `k` repetitions becomes the next state observed by the agent.
+If `action_repetition_k > 1`, the global `frame_skipping` parameter is internally set to 0 during PPO data collection to avoid conflicting behaviors.
+See `docs/02_data_collection.md` for detailed interaction.

 ### Model Loading Configuration
 -   `model_dir`: Directory where trained models are stored (e.g., `"trained_models/"`).